zenmonkeykstop/qubes-doc.rtd/user/troubleshooting/installation-troubleshooting.rst

 Trouble installing from USB stick
 =================================

-If you are facing issues when booting using UEFI mode, see the `UEFI troubleshooting guide </doc/uefi-troubleshooting/>`__.
+If you are facing issues when booting using UEFI mode, see the :doc:`UEFI troubleshooting guide </user/troubleshooting/uefi-troubleshooting>`.

 There are a variety of other problems that could arise when using a USB installation medium, and some of the issues can be fixed by doing one or